A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Results

 Table~\ref{tab:size50} displays the sizes for the same settings at $n = 50$.
 Size estimates for $n = 100$ can be found in Table~\ref{tab:size100} in the Supporting Information.
 There is no qualitative difference between Table~\ref{tab:size50} and Table~\ref{tab:size100}.

-We observed previously in Table~\ref{tab:power50} that in on-the-fly matching designs of (D4-D6), the NBT has higher power than the RAN.
+We observed previously in Table~\ref{tab:power50} that in on-the-fly matching designs of (D6-D8), the (T1: NBT) setting has higher power than the (T2: RAN) setting.
 Part of this reason may be because the Wald tests of Equation~\ref{eq:clt_true_var}, Equation~\ref{eq:clt_true_var_linear} and Equation~6 in KK14 are asymptotic and thus employing the normal quantiles as the critical cutoffs are anti-conservative.
-This intuition is confirmed by the size estimates in Table~\ref{tab:size50}; many of the NBT (T1) settings for the matching designs (D4-D6) are statistically significantly greater than the purported $\alpha = 5\%$ echoing Table~3 of KK14.
-Thus, power comparisons in the normal tests (T1) between (D1-D3) and (D4-D6) may be suspect.
-We believe all other tests for our new designs (D5, D6) are correctly sized.
+This intuition is confirmed by the size estimates in Table~\ref{tab:size50}; many of the (T1: NBT) settings for the matching designs (D6-D8) are statistically significantly different than the purported $\alpha = 5\%$ echoing Table~3 of KK14.
+The (T2: RAN) tests for all designs are correctly sized.

+This simulation offers a clear practical recommendation; one should allocate using the new design (D8), estimate the treatment effect with (E2: OLS) and run the hypothesis test using (T2: RAN).